snowplow/documentation/docs/understanding-tracking-design/versioning-your-data-structures/enterprise/index.md

 :::caution

-In Redshift, changing _size_ may also mean _type_ change; e.g. changing the `maximum` integer from say `30000` to `100000`.
-See our documentation on [how schemas translate to database types](/docs/understanding-tracking-design/json-schema-type-casting-rules/index.md), as well as Redshift’s documentation on [numeric types](https://docs.aws.amazon.com/redshift/latest/dg/r_Numeric_types201.html).
+In Redshift and Databricks, changing _size_ may also mean _type_ change; e.g. changing the `maximum` integer from `30000` to `100000`.
+See our documentation on [how schemas translate to database types](/docs/understanding-tracking-design/json-schema-type-casting-rules/index.md).

 :::